BrijPatel15/memManage/README.txt

 1) Why is it so important that adjacent free blocks not be left as such?
 What would happen if they were permitted?

+  To avoid fragmentation, because it is harder to fill small holes rather than just combining them into one big hole which makes it easier for them to get filled

 2) Which function(s) need to be concerned about adjacent free blocks?

+  The function mymalloc needs to be concerned about the adjacent free blocks because this function holds the logic of where memory gets allocated.

 3) Name one advantage of each strategy.